This week The church Explorer takes you around the inside of St Edburg's church which I found to be quite beautiful and full of interest

 Collage showing the Roll of Honour for Bicester, the lower one is unusual because you come across few from the Korean war

-The Lady chapel, the window here is famed because it is by Morris & co
+The Lady chapel, the window here is famed because it is by Morris & co, it is called the three graces

 It is quite stunning to look at